 Most people in healthcare-related industries know the basics of HIPAA law, usually in relation to their specific roles.
-However, in order to fully understand HIPAA compliance and why HIPAA regulations are written in the way they are, it is beneficial to have a little knowledge about the origins of the Healthcare Insurance Portability and Accountability Act and the changes to HIPAA law made since its enactment in 1996.
-If every Covered Entity and Business Associate is aware of this broader information, as well as being familiar with the specific elements relating to their own work, it can help to prevent accidental HIPAA violations.
+However, in order to fully understand HIPAA compliance and why HIPAA regulations are written in the way they are, it is beneficial to be aware of the origins of the Healthcare Insurance Portability and Accountability Act and the changes made to HIPAA law since its enactment in 1996.
+If every Covered Entity and Business Associate is aware of this broader information and builds it into employee training courses, it can help to prevent accidental HIPAA violations.

 The origins of HIPAA law go back a long way before the Healthcare Insurance Portability and Accountability Act was enacted in 1996.
 The original proposals – to prohibit self-insuring employers and the insurance industry from denying coverage to employees with pre-existing conditions – evolved from Congressional Acts such as the Employee Retirement Income Security Act (ERISA) in 1974 and the Consolidated Omnibus Reconciliation Act of 1985 (COBRA).
 However, in the early 1990’s it was decided the existing patchwork of data privacy laws needed standardization.
 Thus, a second Title was added to HIPAA requiring HIPAA Covered Entities to establish policies and procedures for maintaining the privacy and security of individually identifiable health information (the “Administrative Simplification Rules”).

-The privacy and security regulations most people associate with HIPAA law today did not materialize until 1999, when the Department of Health & Human Services (HHS) released a proposed “Privacy Rule” for public comment in compliance with the Administrative Simplification Provision (part of Title II of HIPAA).
+However, the privacy and security regulations most people associate with HIPAA law did not materialize until 1999, when the Department of Health & Human Services (HHS) released a proposed “Privacy Rule” for public comment in compliance with the Administrative Simplification Rules.
 Detailed further below, the Privacy Rule primarily sought to define “Protected Health Information” as “any information held by a covered entity which concerns health status, the provision of healthcare, or payment for healthcare that can be linked to the individual”.
 This is an important definition, as it clarified what kinds of data HIPAA applies to.
 In addition to the Privacy Rule, HIPAA has seen the incorporation of other rules since it was signed into law.